Archive for the ‘Enjoy’ Category

 Most times when I read a blog post and it has some good ideas I’ll file it

 away.
-But it usually isn’t used.
-The problem is there’s just too much information out there and without quick action a new idea has taken its place in your mind.
+But the idea usually isn’t acted on.
+The problem is there’s just too much information out there and without quick action a newer idea has taken its place in your mind.
 But there’s one post by Skelliewag that truly inspired me to act and it has already helped me achieve results.

 The Problem